Neck pain and posture

 - Change positions every 20 minutes

-- Go for a walk, coffee or a chat regularly
+- Regularly go for a walk, get a coffee or a chat

-- Fill your breaks actively and go for a walk outside (this can be done alone but of course also with a colleague)
+- Use your breaks actively and go for a walk outside (you can do this alone or with a colleague).

 - If necessary, change chairs regularly or work standing for a few minutes